 Mother Jones: Monika Bauerlein and Clara Jeffery, co-editors, Jay Harris, Publisher, Steve Katz, VP Strategy and Development

-The Nation: Peter Rothberg
+The Nation: Peter Rothberg, Associate Publisher

-The Nation Institute: Esther Kaplan
+The Nation Institute: Esther Kaplan, Investigatvie Editor

 Southern Exposure/Facing Southwest: Chris Kromm, Executive Director,

-Many of these organizations and individuals have worked together on reporting projects in the past, through The Media Consortium and The Nation Institute as well as directly with one another.
+Many of these organizations and individuals have worked together on reporting projects in the past, through The Media Consortium initiatives, projects through The Nation Institute and one-on-one.
 This meeting, though, marked the first time that a group of us had come together to design a multi-organizational collaboration on a shared editorial theme.

 At the end of the day, we adjourned the meeting with the firm conviction that the time was right to implement a collaborative reporting project on the economic crisis, and with agreement on the project’s focus and format.